negative-spaces/negative-spaces.github.io/mindpalace/ideas.md

 For them, Apparatus serves at times as instrument of investigation and at other times, object. but never both at once - complementary events. *Later on I argue my DM praxis is a diffractive apparatus and both a site and tactic of interference. the open question is, however, is it both at once? (superposition) and, most radically, apprehended as both at once?
 Theory and practice -- foucault says theory is practice.
 I would agree, and argue I put the theory I have so far into practice in instances of interference where the site is suddenly opened, and only later theorize deeper. but that doesn't discount the praxis (theory as practice) i was enacting in the moment.*

 its all the field--- haraway nodes barad possibilities - situated knowledge - about framing.

+ADD WORKFLOWS LIKE SPATIALITY OF GIT AND TERMINAL - IN CONVERSATION WITH COMPUTER - DEVICE

+--
+returning to a place is returning to a way of thinkng leaving tourist

+affect of place -- navigate
+phd affect 15 minutes city sts gis local process where is the city imaginatry -- the city sees this that -- messaging in govt pragpaganda stores etc. buss - but also in ppls minds, convos, between ppl
+-qualities  defined in comparison

+readers guide to page -- take quotes out ask questions -

+ journey  - that which cannot be fixed a line connecting two dots. --- THEN THAT LINE IS THE FALSE NAMING

+ ---

+ at end of every page include - questions  ideas things to follow frther and learn more about in next project